TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ## Overview

-This section goes over the baseline foundation of our RV32I CPU.
+This section goes over the baseline foundation of our RV32I CPU and includes the work covered in Lab 4.
 Working on the single-cycle CPU gave our team an introduction to working with each other and designing and testing a CPU using SystemVerilog and shell script testing environments.
 Our single-cycle CPU implements the following 9 instructions:

 | # | Mnemonic | Type | Opcode (binary) | funct3 | funct7   | Brief description                            |